TuftsRT/guides/source/hpc/policy/contribute-nodes.md

-# HPC Cluster contribute nodes
+# HPC Cluster Contribute Nodes

 Tufts HPC cluster operates under a hybrid model with both public and contribute nodes.
 The university operates a public partition where the Slurm fair share algorithm is used to balance usage amongst all researchers.
 Additionally, researchers can purchase contribute nodes to which they get priority access.